ErnestasJa/BlenderVoxelExporter/README.md

 ```

 ## Install blender script
-To install blender script simply zip the 'voxel_export' script and using blender menu install it like normal addon.
+To install blender script simply zip the 'voxel_export' folder.

+Using blender menu install it like normal addon.

 ## Use it!
 If all went fine you should have new export option available.